AlepandoCR/BedrockProtocolLib/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/your-repo/releases).
-2. Place the downloaded `.jar` file into the `extensions` folder of your Geyser installation.
+2. Place the `.jar` file into the `extensions` folder of your Geyser installation.
 3. Restart Geyser.

 ## For Developers